 The writers ended up re-wording the promo to something along the lines of, “LA, shallow trash.
 I wouldn’t even come out here without a gas mask.”

-This type of running around backstage to change the wording of promos is a common pattern in the WWE, according to Moxley.
+According to Moxley, this type of running around backstage to change the wording of promos is a common pattern in the WWE.

 “We’re all just in self-preservation mode trying to not look like idiots instead of creating good things.”

 “I told a writer after this, ‘You know if we didn’t have to spend so much time running around trying not to make ourselves look like idiots trying to get rid of ‘pooper scooper’ lines and stuff like that, we can actually sit down and tell a story.
 We’re all just in self-preservation mode trying to not look like idiots instead of creating good things.'”